morbalint/advent-of-code-2025/README.md

 # The Challenge

-Solve all Advent of Code 2025 challanges with a different programming language each day.
+Solve all [Advent of Code 2025](https://adventofcode.com/2025/) challenges with a different programming language each day.

 ## Languages used so far